hostmakerco/zendesk-node-sdk/README.md

 CRUD actions should follow a common interface.

 Notes:
- - `queryParameters` and `body` values can be provided in `camelCase`, and will be serialised into `snake_case` as the API expects.
+ - `queryParams` and `body` values can be provided in `camelCase`, and will be serialised into `snake_case` as the API expects.
- - QueryStrings passed to the Zendesk API are accepted as comma separated values.
-You can however pass your values as an array, and they will be converted into a comma separated list at query time.
+ - GET requests to the Zendesk API expect Array values to be provided as comma separated values.
+The package will transform any Array values that are passed into a `queryParams` object at time.
 Ie, `{ ids: [1, 2, 3] }` will become `?ids=1,2,3`
  - List data is auto-sorted by most recently created.